Dates & Prices

 Day 7

-CopanThis morning drive to Copan in a private transfer.
-With breathtaking scenery, it's another excellent opportunity to grab a window seat.
-Arrive in the charming town of Copan in the early afternoon.
+Suchitoto to Copan, Honduras via GuatemalaThis morning head across the border to Guatemala and then into Honduras to Copan in a private transfer.
+With breathtaking scenery, it's another excellent opportunity to grab a window seat and arrive in the early afternoon.
 While most people use Copan as a base to explore the nearby ruins, there are plenty of other points of interest, both along the cobblestone streets and set into the lush surroundings.
 Maybe get started in the Central Plaza and follow your nose to a café.
 Alternatively, head to the Macaw Mountain Bird Park – a bird rescue, rehabilitation and release centre, this nature reserve is on ten acres of forested land, surrounded by streams and very close to the ruins.
-Tonight, rejoin your group for a traditional Honduran dinner of Baleadas – these Honduran tacos are made with flour tortillas and stuffed with various ingredients, depending on the season, like refried beans, cheese, avocado and cream.Â
+Tonight, rejoin your group for a traditional Honduran dinner of Baleadas – these Honduran tacos are made with flour tortillas and stuffed with various ingredients, depending on the season, like refried beans, cheese, avocado and cream.

 Meals: Dinner -